Sławomir Dobrzański

-Sławomir Dobrzański (born 11 May 1968) is a Polish-American pianist, teacher and musicologist.
+Sławomir Pawel Dobrzański (born 11 May 1968) is a Polish-American pianist, teacher and musicologist.

 Biography

 He was born in Wrocław (Poland).
 He is a graduate of the Chopin Academy of Music in Warsaw, where he studied with Regina Smendzianka, Andrzej Dutkiewicz and Jerzy Maciejewski.
 He also studied privately with Kajetan Mochtak in Warsaw.
 In 1992-1994 he studied at the University of Kansas in Lawrence with Jack Winerock.
 He also participated in summer courses in Switzerland and Poland, where he studied piano performance with Malcolm Frager, Mieczysław Horszowski and Victor Merzhanov.
 Additionally, he benefited from coaching sessions with Nina Tichman in Mainz, Germany, and Jan Gorbaty in New York City.
 In 2001, he graduated with the Doctor of Musical Arts degree from the University of Connecticut, where he was a student of Neal Larrabee and Zelma Bodzin.

 Piano career

 Dobrzański has taken part in numerous music festivals, both as a lecturer and concert artist, among others at the International Festival of New Music in Darmstadt (1989), "Warsaw Autumn" (1990), List-Glenn Festival at California State University in Los Angeles, CA (1990, 1999), Chopin Festival in Hawaii (1993), Mid-West Society of Composers Conference in Edmond, OK (1993), Potomac River Piano Festival in Great Falls, VA (VA, 1999), the International Chopin Piano Festival for Young Pianists in Wrocław (2000), Szymanowski Festival in Beijing (2011) and "Interfest Bitola" in Macedonia (2013).

-Dobrzański is the founder and former artistic director of the Chopin Society of Connecticut established in 1999.
+Dobrzański is the founder and former artistic director of the Chopin Society of Connecticut established in 1998.
 He frequently performs as soloist and chamber musician in Europe, South America, China, and throughout the United States.
 Dobrzański was a member of the "Atma" Piano Trio, with Blanka Bednarz (violin) and Cheung Chau (cello).
 The ensemble, created in 2001, regularly performed in Europe, Asia and the US.